CosmWasm/docs-deprecated/README.md

 # CosmWasm Documentation

 CosmWasm is a new smart contracting platform built for the cosmos ecosystem.
 If you haven't yet heard of it, please [check out this intro](https://blog.cosmos.network/announcing-the-launch-of-cosmwasm-cc426ab88e12).
 The purpose of this documentation is to give a deep dive into the technology for developers who wish to try it out or integrate it into their product.
-Particularly, it is aimed at Go developers with experience with the Cosmos-SDK, as well as Rust developers looking for a blockchain platform. {synopsis}
+Particularly, it is aimed at Go developers with experience with the Cosmos SDK, as well as Rust developers looking for a blockchain platform. {synopsis}

 ## How to use CosmWasm